Get birth control, UTI treatment, or find your nearest health center.

 When you use your card to pay for services or medicine from us, the charge will appear on your statement as PPDirect.

 If you have just submitted your request, we may be able to cancel.
 Please message us right away through the app.
 We only charge your credit card if the clinician approves you for a prescription.
 If you do not qualify for a prescription, you are not charged.
 If you order birth control and don't receive it within 10 business days, please message us through the app and we’ll re-send it or refund your money.

 Once an order is shipped, it cannot be returned.

 Submit a request 24/7.

-We will respond within 24 hours or less, except on holidays.
+We will respond within 1 business day or less.

 Closed on holidays

 Currently on the app we offer birth control pills.
 You can order a 3, 6, or 12 month supply or you can opt in for 3- or 6-month refills for up to a year.
 You’ll also find information on the app about other birth control methods available at your local health center, including the ring, the patch, the IUD, the shot, and the implant.

 On the Planned Parenthood Direct app, birth control costs vary by state, starting at $20/pack.
 Download the app and select your state to see your options.

 You don't need a pelvic exam, breast exam, or Pap test to get birth control.
 However, it is important to know your blood pressure when we prescribe birth control, as this may affect which options are right for you.
 We will ask you if you have had your blood pressure taken in the past three months, and whether it was normal or high.
 If you haven't had your blood pressure taken in the last three months or you're not sure of your blood pressure reading, we can still prescribe birth control, but it may affect the type of birth control we are able to prescribe and for how many months.